 UX vs UI vs IA vs IxD : 4 Confusing Digital Design Terms Defined

 Once upon a time, if you said the word “design”, the odds were overwhelmingly likely you were talking about graphic design.
 But nowadays, the digital world is becoming increasingly more complicated and a lot of new job positions appearing, which lead to confusion for people outside or new to the design industry.
-Here’s a quick overview on the four different primary forms of design to help you understand what they mean.
+Here’s a quick overview on What is UX design?
+What is UI design?
+What is Interaction Design and what is Information Architecture in this article to help you understand what they mean.

 UI Design (User Interface Design)

 "User interface design (UI) or user interface engineering is the design of user interfaces for machines and software, such as computers, home appliances, mobile devices, and other electronic devices, with the focus on maximizing usability and the user experience.
 The goal of user interface design is to make the user's interaction as simple and efficient as possible, in terms of accomplishing user goals (user-centered design)."